acdh-oeaw/arche-curationTools/README.md

 ## metadatacrawler
 See readme inside of it.

+## metahead.py
+A script sanitizing the metahead.ttl.

+Currently it automatically generates missing `acdh:hasTitle` for resources of type `acdh:Person`.

 ## renameFiles.py
 A program to rename files and folders in a given folder by applying a set of renaming rules.
 The set of rules can be expanded, either with Python string replace operations or by using regular expressions.